AhmedShaykh/Calculator-App/README.md

-# React Quiz App In TypeScript
+# React Quiz App In TypeScript!